 Now we’ve stressed the importance of testing, it’s time to take you through the step-by-step process of safely updating your WooCommerce site.
 The first step is creating a staging website.

 You cannot safely perform a WooCoomerce update without a staging site.
 In case you are unfamiliar, a staging site provides a safe testing environment where you’re free to break things (usually without repercussions).

 Therefore, you need to set up a staging site initially to run the new update, perform the necessary tests, and evaluate the visual changes that have taken effect.

-Most WordPress hosting companies these days offer 1-click staging areas.
-Simply click a button and a cloned version of your live site will be created on a testing domain.
+Most WordPress hosting companies these days offer one-click staging areas.
+By merely clicking a button, a cloned version of your live site will be created on a testing domain.

 Some of the WordPress hosting companies that offer this are:

 While you could use a plugin such as Duplicator, using a hosting provider is the easiest way to create a staging site.
 You’ll also benefit from testing your website in its current state and on precisely the same server stack as your live site.

 Step #2: Test your updates

 The all-important testing phase is crucial to ensuring that nothing breaks when you carry out the WooCommerce update on your live site.
 There are a couple of handy tools you can utilize during this process.

 However, we’ll start with the manual method you can use to perform tests yourself.
 It’s important to note that you should probably skip this method or outsource it to your web developer if you’re not comfortable with coding.